NFL’s coronavirus issues intensify as Browns’ Baker Mayfield, Kevin Stefanski test positive

 Case Keenum would be in line to start for the Browns at quarterback Saturday if Mayfield cannot play.

-The other Browns players placed on the covid-19 reserve list Wednesday were cornerback Troy Hill, safety John Johnson III, defensive tackle Malik McDowell, defensive end Ifeadi Odenigbo and practice-squad safety Nate Meadors.
+The other Browns players placed on the covid-19 reserve list Wednesday were cornerback Troy Hill, safety John Johnson III, defensive tackle Malik McDowell, defensive end Ifeadi Odenigbo and practice squad safety Nate Meadors.

 The NFL had 37 positive tests by players Monday.
 There were 28 positive tests by players Tuesday by the time teams’ covid-19 reserve lists were finalized at the close of the business day.
 That brought the two-day total to 65.
 There were additional positive tests Tuesday after the lists were completed but the exact number was not clear as of Wednesday morning, according to a person with knowledge of the leaguewide testing results.

 The league and NFLPA were discussing significant potential protocol changes, according to a person familiar with those deliberations, who added that those changes would not include a vaccine mandate for players.
-The NFLPA long has pushed for a return to daily testing of all players, coaches and team staffers, regardless of vaccination status.
-The league has not agreed to that step.
+The NFLPA long has pushed for a return to daily testing of all players, coaches and team staffers, regardless of vaccination status, and has been increasingly frustrated that the league has not agreed to that step.
 Unvaccinated players are currently tested daily, while vaccinated players are tested once per week.

+The NFLPA renewed that call Wednesday for daily testing, saying in a written statement posted on its Twitter account: “The NFL decided to take away a critical weapon in our fight against the transmission of COVID-19 despite our union’s call for daily testing months ago.
+We’re talking to our player leadership [and] to the NFL about potential changes to the protocols so that we can complete the season.”

 There is no vaccine requirement for players.
 The NFL has said that more than 94 percent of players leaguewide are vaccinated.
 The league informed teams Monday that coaches and specified team staffers must receive vaccine boosters by Dec.
 27. Coaches and staffers previously were required to be vaccinated to maintain their eligibility to work closely with players.

-The new booster requirement does not apply to players.
+The NFL was considering a protocol tweak that would allow vaccinated, asymptomatic players who test positive for the coronavirus to return to team activities sooner, according to two people familiar with the discussions.
+Currently, it takes two negative tests 24 hours apart for such a player to be cleared.
+It’s possible that will be shortened.
+If there is to be a protocol change in that area, it would have to come via an agreement between the NFL and NFLPA.

-One adjustment potentially under consideration is to place all teams under the enhanced protocols, with increased testing and bolstered mask-wearing requirements, that currently are applied to teams with clusters of cases.
+Another potential adjustment would be to place all teams under the enhanced protocols, with increased testing and bolstered mask-wearing requirements, that currently are applied to teams with clusters of cases.

-The Los Angeles Rams placed nine players on their covid-19 reserve list Tuesday.
-The Washington Football Team had 10 players on their covid-19 reserve list Tuesday evening, and it expected to place more players on the list Wednesday.

 Other professional sports leagues are also dealing with a spike in coronavirus-related issues this week, and that continued Wednesday.
 The NHL’s Calgary Flames — who already had three games postponed because of an outbreak — announced 17 additional people, including seven players, entered the league’s covid-19 protocol.
+The Nashville Predators placed 12 people, including six players, into the NHL’s protocol Wednesday.